 We work differently here at Freesumes.
 We want to help you as much as we can so we have made it as simple as possible by dividing our free professionally crafted resume templates for personal use into four easy to understand categories; modern, elegant, creative and classic.

 You will not have to spend hours of your time scrolling through thousands of templates that can all look very similar – where is the fun in that?
 Freesumes have simplified the search task for you and narrowed down the choices we offer you to the best performing style of templates available.

 Let’s take a look at each section and why they may be a good fit for you:

 In today’s highly competitive job market your resume needs to stand out.
-Our modern resume selection have been crafted to offer stylish, crisp and fresh themes that are designed to be easily readable and highlight specific information that you want to get across to your prospective employer when they first skim over your resume.
+Our modern resume selection has been crafted to offer stylish, crisp and fresh themes that are designed to be easily readable and highlight specific information that you want to get across to your prospective employer when they first skim over your resume.

-According to recent research by TheLadders, hiring manager spend as little as six seconds skimming over resumes before making a decision about a candidate.
+According to recent research by TheLadders, hiring managers spend as little as six seconds skimming over resumes before making a decision about a candidate.
 This a very high performing set of templates that are working well for those seeking IT and tech based jobs that need to stand out from the crowd.

 The Internet has affected people’s reading behavior over the years.
 Instead of reading top to bottom like they used to, people are now constantly skimming for information.
-Our modern templates have been structured with this in mind and prevents any of your important information from being overlooked.
+Our modern templates have been structured with this in mind and prevent any of your important information from being overlooked.